What Holds You Back From Exercising Regularly?

 NPR's health reporting team would like to hear your thoughts.
 We're working on a story about how to start an exercise habit.
 What keeps you from the gym?
 What are your biggest obstacles to getting consistent exercise?

-Please fill out our form, and share a voice memo with us.
+Please fill out our form and share a voice memo with us.
 You might end up in a story or a podcast.
-Please submit a voice memo within the form below.
-Or if it's easier, you can email your voice memo to nprcrowdsource@npr.org (include your name and where you're from with "exercise" in the subject line).
+Please submit a voice memo within the form below, or if it's easier, you can email your voice memo to nprcrowdsource@npr.org (include your name and where you're from with "exercise" in the subject line).

 Thanks!